Kbitt/vuex-typekit/README.md

 ## How To

 To take advantage of the utility functions, it is first necessary to declare interfaces for your module's Mutations, Actions and Getters (whichever are necessary for your module).
+This might seem laborious at first, but it makes implementing them a bit easier and we'll use them later to get type safe access to the store.
+It also makes it easier to extend module interfaces.

-It's important to note: DO NOT extends Vuex's `MutationTree`, `ActionTree` and `GetterTree` interfaces, the index signature of those interfaces will weaken the typing.
-Instead, using the utility types in the example below will create module component trees that implicitly satisfies these interfaces.
+**Important to note**: _DO NOT extends Vuex's `MutationTree`, `ActionTree` and `GetterTree` interfaces, the index signature of those interfaces will weaken the typing.
+Instead, using the utility types in the example below will create module component trees that implicitly satisfies these interfaces._

 ```typescript
 export type Todo = {